 Don’t see something you like?
 We can help create a volunteer activity that fits your group’s interests and needs.

 Please be aware that Smith House volunteers must be 18 years or older.
 Opportunities include cookouts, homework help, chaperoning outings, mani/pedi night, arts/crafts, movie nights, etc.

 Mentoring at the YRC is a goal-oriented, solution-focused, and relationship-centered process that occurs between a young adult, ages 17-26, and an older or more experienced person in a non-professional, one-on-one coaching capacity.
 This supportive relationship benefits one or more areas of the mentee’s development (social, emotional, employment, academic, etc.) that ultimately leads to self-sufficiency and success in the young adult’s life.

 As a mentor, you will serve as a guide and coach to a young adult as they work toward living a healthy and successful independent life.
 You will support them in achieving their goals, model healthy and positive behavior, and empower them to stay accountable to the aspirations they have set for themselves.
 All mentors receive ongoing training and support from Youth Resource Center staff to ensure they are equipped with the knowledge and resources they need to be an effective mentor.

 Please note, all mentors must go through the general volunteer application and screening process before completing a mentor application and interview.

-Date and Details Coming Soon!
+Ticket Information and Further Details Coming Soon!